epfl-lasa/fast-gmm/README.md

 # fast-gmm

 This package includes two components:
 1. An implementation of ```CDDynamics```, as second order system which you can use to filter or generate smooth trajectories with the capability of setting a acceleration limits.
-How to use CDD-dynamics:
+Usage:
 ```
 	CDDynamics *testDyn;
 	testDyn = new CDDynamics(dim, dt, wn);